Teacher with children's book stands in front of classroom.

 David R. Henry Associate Professor

-Julie J. Henry Professor
+Julie J. Henry Chair and Professor

 Arleen L. Hollas Lecturer